feathersjs/docs/api/application.md

 ## .mixins

 `app.mixins` contains a list of service mixins.
-A mixin is a callback (`(service, path) => {}`) that gets run for every service that is being registered.
+A mixin is a callback (`(service, path, options) => {}`) that gets run for every service that is being registered.
 Adding your own mixins allows to add functionality to every registered service.

 ```js
 const feathers = require('@feathersjs/feathers');